Table of Contents

 2. Personalization and Targeting at Scale

 ABX leverages data insights to deliver contextually relevant experiences across multiple channels simultaneously.
-This goes beyond personalized email subject lines to encompass dynamic website experiences, customized sales outreach, and tailored customer success touchpoints.
+This extends beyond personalized email subject lines to encompass dynamic website experiences, customized sales outreach, and tailored customer success touchpoints.

 Effective personalization includes: